cferdinandi/adventure/content/rules.md

 Healing potions make great items for players to find after defeating creatures and solving problems.

-The *Guide* can reward them (or restrict them) as needed to keep the tension and pacing of the game well balanced.
+The *Game Master* can reward them (or restrict them) as needed to keep the tension and pacing of the game well balanced.

 ### Total Group Knock Out